OfficeDev/OfficeAddinDevKit/README.md

 ### Prerequisites
-Verify you have the right prerequisites for building Office add-ins and install some recommended development tools.
+Verify that you have the right prerequisites for building Office add-ins and install some recommended development tools.
 [Read more details](https://learn.microsoft.com/office/dev/add-ins/overview/set-up-your-dev-environment).

 - Node.js (the latest LTS version).
 Visit the [Node.js site](https://nodejs.org/) to download and install the right version for your operating system.
 To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
 - Office connected to a Microsoft 365 subscription.
 You might qualify for a Microsoft 365 E5 developer subscription through the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program), see [FAQ](https://learn.microsoft.com/office/developer-program/microsoft-365-developer-program-faq#who-qualifies-for-a-microsoft-365-e5-developer-subscription-) for details.
 Alternatively, you can [sign up for a 1-month free trial](https://www.microsoft.com/microsoft-365/try?rtc=1) or [purchase a Microsoft 365 plan](https://www.microsoft.com/microsoft-365/buy/compare-all-microsoft-365-products).